The-ShadowWalker/LTX-Director/README.md

 toolbar.
 When on, segment edges snap to other segments, the playhead, and sliding-window boundaries while dragging.
 Hold Alt to bypass snapping momentarily.

-Changed

-New defaults: Model defaults to LTX-2 2.3 Distilled 1.1 22B, Category
-defaults to 720p, and Resolution Budget defaults to 720x1280 (9:16).

-defaults to 720p, and Resolution Budget defaults to 720x1280 (9:16).